JOHN ACKERLY

 Ackerly was the President of the International Campaign for Tibet for 10 years and worked for ICT for a total of 21 years.
 He wrote many reports on Tibet, including: Forbidden Freedom: Beijing’s Control of Religion in Tibet; The Suppression of a People: Accounts of Torture and Imprisonment in Tibet; Nuclear Tibet: Nuclear Weapons and Nuclear Waste on the Tibetan Plateau; A Season to Purge: Religious Repression in Tibet, and Jampa: The Story of Racism in Tibet.

-He worked closely with the U.S. Congress and United Nations bodies to address the crisis in Tibet and has conducted 5 fact-finding trips to Tibet to investigate conditions.
-Mr. Ackerly attended Dartmouth College and the Washington College of Law, and researched the Romanian dissident movement at the University of Bucharest from 1978-1980.
-Prior to joining ICT, John practiced civil rights law in a private firm in Mississippi.
+He worked closely with the U.S. Congress and United Nations bodies to address the crisis in Tibet and conducted 5 fact-finding trips to Tibet to investigate conditions.
+Mr. Ackerly attended Dartmouth College and the Washington College of Law and researched the Romanian dissident movement at the University of Bucharest from 1978-1980.
+Prior to joining ICT, John practiced civil rights law in a private firm in Mississippi that worked on cases for the Center for Constitutional Rights.